 Well.
 What is the conclusion: is it impossible to find new trademarks?
 No, it is not.
 The unpredictability can lead to surprisingly simplified names coming through.
 We created the name Instanyl for Nycomed; ”instant fentanyl”.

-Finally, I will give you some general advice when it comes to creating names, clearing them and how to think if you find other similar trademarks or INNs.
+Finally, we will give you some general advice when it comes to creating names, clearing them and how to think if you find other similar trademarks or INNs.

 - Make your plans early.
 You must have time and space for several negative decisions coming up.
-NB!
-Unpredictability!
+Note: Unpredictability!

 - You can make a lot of searches for free on the net.
 But even if you do not find identicals it does not say much.
 Our advice is to seek an expert to guide you through.

 - Avoid INN-stems totally with exception that you can try the one designed for your active ingredient.
 Also, here we would advise you to consult an expert.
 Though you can find free sources on the internet like “USAN-stem book” it is not an easy thing trying to identify the stems as you do not know which letter they start with.
-There are companies to find that can help you with this, e.g. Skriptor Zigila and Trademark Now.
+There are companies to find that can help you with this, e.g. Skriptor Zigila.

 - If you find a name existing as a pharma name anywhere in the world, delete it immediately.
 There are several sources to do these searches.
-Most reliable is perhaps Pharma in Use via CompuMark’s Saegis, but you can in fact find quite useful information free on for example www.drugs.com.
+One of the most reliable is perhaps Pharma in Use via CompuMark’s Saegis, but you can in fact find quite useful information free on for example www.drugs.com.